violacathrine/js-project-recipe-library/README.md

 # Recipe Library

-This is my submission for **Project 3: Recipe Project** in the "Advanced JavaScript Technologies and TypeScript" course.
+This is my Recipe Library project for the "Advanced JavaScript Technologies and TypeScript" course.

 ## Live Demo